sefose/webcam_to_prusa_connect/README.md

     git clone https://github.com/sefose/webcam_to_prusa_connect.git

-### Configure script
+### Create settings.conf
 To edit the script you can use nano and close with ctrl + x and save your changes

     cd webcam_to_prusa_connect/
-    nano webcam_to_prusa_connect.sh
+    nano settings.conf

-The following section of the "webcam_to_prusa_connect.sh" script needs to be edited according to your setup.
+The following section needs to be added according to your setup.
 Each entry in each line corrosponds to one camera at the position in the entry.
 You can use one or multiple cameras.

     CAMERA_NAMES=("cam1" "cam2")
     CAMERA_DEVICES=("/dev/video0" "/dev/video2")
     CAMERA_RESOLUTIONS=("1920x1080" "1920x1080")
+    CAMERA_OPTIONS=("" "--flip v,h")
     TOKENS=("XXXXX" "XXXXX")

 #### CAMERA_NAMES